SuperBook Online Sportsbook Review & Promo Code 2022

 If you’d like to deposit into your SuperBook account using Play+, you’ll need to:

 - Create an account with the Play+ service.
 You can also receive a Play+ card which works like a Discover debit card.

 - From your Play+ account, you can make deposits using credit or debit cards, online bank transfers, or PayPal.

-- Cage and in-person banking will come soon to Colorado at the Lodge Casino in Black Hawk.
+- Cage and in-person banking is available in Colorado at the Lodge Casino in Black Hawk

 - In Nevada, visit the Westgate Resort in Las Vegas for in person banking.

 Until very recently SuperBook boasted the largest physical sportsbook location in the world.
 At 30,000 square feet and 400 seats, it is a sight to behold.
 Circa Sportsbook recently debuted with 1,000 seats and a three story high screen.
 While an impressive facility, Circa has some way to go before it can match SuperBook’s reputation and standing in the sports betting world.